filip26/ld-cli/README.md

 # Linked Data Command Line Interface

-A simple command line utility allowing to process JSON-LD, RDF, and CBOR, documents.
+A simple command line utility allowing to process JSON-LD, RDF, and CBOR-LD, documents.
 The goal is to provide native executables compiled for Ubuntu, Mac and Windows.

 ## Features